-- 1. A five page double-spaced typewritten statement which includes: (1) understanding of social work as a profession; (2) reasons for seeking graduate social work education and professional social work career goals; and (3) strengths that will contribute to success in this graduate program. - 2.
+- 1. A five-page double-spaced typewritten statement that includes: (1) understanding of social work as a profession; (2) reasons for seeking graduate social work education and professional social work career goals; and (3) strengths that will contribute to success in this graduate program. - 2.
 Three letters of reference (from instructors, employers/supervisors, or professional colleagues). - 3.
 An interview with the Admissions Committee may be required.
 GRE or any other standardized test scores are not required.

 To ensure that students holding a Baccalaureate degree in Social Work do not repeat content, we offer Challenge Exams; however, the student must request in writing that they would like to sit for the exam.
 The exam can be taken for any foundation course.
-A score of 80% or better must be obtained for students to be awarded credit for the course; however, a student must take another course in the place of the challenged course to ensure they meet the 60 credit requirement for the
+A score of 80% or better must be obtained for students to be awarded credit for the course; however, a student must take another course in place of the challenged course to ensure they meet the 57-credit requirement for the

-M.S.
-W. degree at Jackson State University.
+MSW degree at Jackson State University.

-Each applicant's materials will be evaluated by at least two M.S.W. program faculty using the scoring formula as an objective measure for admissions into the program.
+Each applicant's materials will be evaluated by at least two MSW program faculty using the scoring formula as an objective measure for admissions into the program.
 When there is a disagreement regarding admissions recommendations between the two faculty members, a third faculty will be called in to evaluate the applicant's materials.
-Although we use this as an objective measure, it does not guarantee admission or rejection to the M.S.W.
-Program.
+Although we use this as an objective measure, it does not guarantee admission or rejection to the MSW Program.

 Each part of the applicant's package is evaluated.
 The faculty review committee calculates each applicant's final score.
-We evaluate the GPA x 2.5; the essay (content and quality of the writing) is scored on a 5 point scale; each letter of reference is evaluated on a 2 point scale; employment experience on a 2 point scale; volunteer/community service experience on a 2 point scale.
-In some cases advanced standing candidates are asked to produce field I and II evaluations from their undergraduate programs for the faculty review.
-Additionally, candidates are sometimes interviewed based on academic record (GPA), writing sample, letters of recommendation and the overall application package.
-Listed below are the formulas for admission to the two year and advanced standing programs.
+We evaluate the GPA x 2.74; the essay (content and quality of the writing) is scored on a 5-point scale; each letter of reference is evaluated on a 2-point scale; employment BSW experience on a 2-point scale; volunteer/community service experience on a 2-point scale.
+In some cases, advanced standing candidates are asked to produce field I and II evaluations from their undergraduate programs for the faculty review.
+Additionally, candidates are sometimes interviewed based on academic record (GPA), writing sample, letters of recommendation, and the overall application package.
+Listed below are the formulas for admission to the two-year and advanced standing programs.

 Indicator Full Points Earned Points Remarks

-1 BSW or related Bachelor 10.00
+1 BSW or related Bachelor's Degree 10.96 ~

-Degree Transcript (4.0 x 2.5)
+Transcript (e.g., 4.0 x 2.74)

 2 Personal Statement 10.00

-A. Overall quality of А. 0-5
+A. Overall quality of writing A. 0-5

-writing B. Contents covered в.
+B. Contents covered with five questions в.
 0-5

-with 5 questions

-3 Letters of Recommendation 6.00
+3 Letters of Recommendation (each X 6.00

-(each X max.
+max.
 2.0)

-4 Employment Experience (0- 2.00
+4 Employment Experience (0-2) 2.00

-2)

-5 Volunteer/Community 2.00
+5 Volunteer/Community Service 2.00

-Service Experience
+Experience

-6 Total Score 30.00
+6 Total Score 30.00 ~